What Is That Box on Their Forehead? (Tefillin Explained)

 Why They Wear Them

 The Torah commands it directly: "You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes" (Deuteronomy 6:8).
-The placement is specific and literal:
+The placement is specific, though "between your eyes" is understood through tradition rather than read literally:

 - On the arm, facing the heart — to direct emotions and actions toward G-d

-- On the head, between the eyes — to direct thoughts and intellect toward G-d
+- On the head, above the hairline (centered over the point between the eyes) — to direct thoughts and intellect toward G-d

 When They Are Worn